 Walk around as much as I can- I don’t love cardio because I kind of ruined it for myself when I walked two miles a day at the beginning of my fitness journey and burnt myself out.
 I am kind of afraid to do cardio because the damage I caused when doing that took me years to come back from.
 I don’t really do much cardio workouts but I do try and walk around my house as much as I can to get some exercise.
 My wheelchair doesn’t even come into my house much unless I am recovering from surgery and need it because I don’t have enough strength to do even basic tasks!
 If you are a fulltime wheelchair user with a manual wheelchair but the inability to walk you can still do this except instead of walking around your house roll!!

-Disabled people that are able to workout should try to be as active as possible but I don’t judge people that don’t want to because not everyone can dedicate hours a week into finding an accessible routine.
+Disabled people that are able to work out should try to be as active as possible, but I don’t judge people that don’t want to because not everyone can dedicate hours a week into finding an accessible routine.
 Humiliating someone by calling them fat and lazy is not helpful nor is it motivation to help someone get in shape but will probably do the exact opposite.
 I wish professionals would show disabled people exercises that would help them be more active or direct them to someone who can.
 Exercise is a little bit easier for me because I can move my legs more than most people but it’s hard because my hip are dislocated and there are a lot of moves that are physically impossible.
-Exercise with a disability is hard and most people are not motivated to do it not becuase they don’t want to be healthy and fit but fitness is not accessible and they don’t know how.
+Exercise with a disability is hard and most people are not motivated to do it not because they don’t want to be healthy and fit, but fitness is not accessible, and they don’t know how.
 We need to stop shaming disabled people for not working out until there is a better way for disabled people to have access to more accessible routines.!
 The only reason I do workouts is because I spend hours a week looking for accessible routines and eat healthily but not all disabled people have that kind of time.
 Do you struggle to stay in shape as a disabled and how do you stay fit?